-Short answer—No. When beginning your search for your next small camping trailer, it may come as a shock that not all small camping trailers come with a bathroom.
+Short answer—No. When beginning your search for your next small camping trailer (or travel trailer), it may come as a shock that not all small camping trailers come with a bathroom.
 You may think that choosing a significant step up from a tent means the convince of a bathroom—but you may be wrong.

-As pop-ups and teardrop campers grow in popularity, many people are asking themselves if these types of small RV trailers will be able to accommodate what they feel are necessities.
+As pop-ups (popup camper) and teardrop trailer campers grow in popularity, many people are asking themselves if these types of smallest RV trailers will be able to accommodate what they feel are necessities.
 Typically large camping trailers will always have a bathroom.
 But, the search for the best small camping trailers with bathrooms can be challenging.

 Camping trailers come in an overwhelming amount of shapes and sizes.
-It isn’t uncommon for a small camping trailer to offer travellers the ability to cook or even watch tv.
+It isn’t uncommon for a small travel trailer to offer travellers the ability to cook or even watch TV.
 Some of them come with good storage space and even a dining area perfect for families.
 But, the weary travellers still have to “go” outside.

 It’s essential to know the types of trailers that are out there to make sure you get what fits your needs as a lightweight camper.
 It’s also important to note that many models may not come with a bathroom but have the option to add one.

 When looking into any brand for a lightweight travel trailer, you will find campers with or without bathrooms or the option of an add-on.
 Beyond what some may think, it is possible to find pop-up campers and teardrop campers with bathrooms.

 Types of Small Camping Trailer Bathrooms

 Some small camping trailer bathrooms may include a sink, shower, and toilet, while others may consist of just a shower and a toilet or just a toilet.

-Understanding what types of bathrooms are in small camping trailers and what their functionalities are, helps to determine the best small camping trailers with bathrooms.
+Understanding what types of bathrooms are in a small camper trailer and what their functionalities are, helps to determine the best small camping trailers with bathrooms.